BetterCollective/BCVVV/README.md

 ## How To Use

-Clone this repository, enter the directory, and run the following command.
+Clone this repository, enter the directory, and run the following.

 ```shell
 vagrant plugin install --local